 Music – keyboard, drums, guitar

-The school will be fitted with latest technology.
+The school is fitted with the latest technology.

-The school will supply a range of devices for student use at school in the first year of operation.
+We supply a range of devices for students to use at school.

-Future BYOD programs will emerge in line with usage at our local secondary college
+Our BYOD program is in line with usage at our local secondary college

 School Facilities and Features